torbsd/torbsd.github.io/blog.md

 [Updated Tor Browser Packages](#tb-update) [%sep] [The BSD Relay Guides](#relay-guides) [%sep] [Our First Bells](#first-bells) [%sep] [Beyond OS Diversity](#beyond-os) [%sep] [Tor Browser version 5.0.3 for OpenBSD](#tb-5.0.3)

 [From the Attic](#attic)

+###20170324###

+<a id="calling-bsd">__Calling All BSD Firms__</a> by gman999

+A lot of major firms use BSDs.
+You just aren't probably aware of them.

+From WhatsApp to Juniper and Netflix, and blue-chip storage vendors like NetApp and Isilon, the BSDs are quietly omnipresent.

+Some use the BSDs in their infrastructure, others use BSD code in their products.
+The liberal BSD license places negligible restrictions on the code usage, but doesn't compel firms to publicize it.

+The BSD license, whether the two- or three-clause versions, are catered for developers to share code, in that they are clear and succinct, and don't require a lawyer to interpret them.
+Of course if you ask a lawyer, they will try to convince you legal counsel is necessary for reading a menu at a restaurant.

+Many of the firms contribute code back into the BSD projects, a number also provide infrastructure, while others donate to projects such as <a href="http://www.openbsdfoundation.org/contributors.html">OpenBSD</a> and <a href="https://www.freebsdfoundation.org/donors/">FreeBSD</a>.

+There's always room for a little more.

+__TDP__ is going to be putting out a public call in the near future, asking BSD-employing firms to run a Tor relay on their preferred BSD.
+These entities already maintains the infrastructure, staff and know-how and can easily work in another bare-metal server into their operation.

+In December 2014, the Mozilla Foundation began <a href="http://www.pcworld.com/article/2877592/mozilla-puts-old-hardware-to-new-use-runs-tor-relays.html">running 12 Tor relays</a>. __TDP__ believes this is an effort that needs to be replicated by BSD-using firms and entities.
+Hosting relays as corporate infrastructure provides legitimacy to online free speech.

+BSD firms running Tor relays benefits the BSDs, the privacy enhancing community and the firms themselves, and our open letter should clearly make that case.

 ###20170317###